Skip to main content

 Data Sources and Data Query

-No impact if your data query (or any data source export) is built on the Rate Plan data source and is not dependent on the amendment type.
+No impact if your data query (or any data source export) is not dependent on the Amendment type.

-However, if your data query is dependent on the Amendment type, Zuora recommends you to switch it to the order action available in the Order Action data source.
-You can join the Orders Harmonization Community group for sample queries.
+However, if your data query depends on the Amendment type, Zuora recommends you switch it to the order action available in the Order Action data source.

 Zuora CPQ